paquettm/eComH24S1/Codeception_LinuxDocker_Windows.md

 ### Shortcut to the PHP interpreter
 To simplify life, write a `php` file in your project folder to invoke the php executable with all the parameters forwarded to the php executable.
-This is done by adding a file called `php` to the `/opt/lampp/htdocs` folder, the file `/opt/lampp/htdocs/php`, and with the following contents:
+This is done by adding a file called `php` to the `/opt/lampp/htdocs` folder, for example with the nano editor using the command `nano /opt/lampp/htdocs/php`, and then adding the following contents:
 ```
 #!/bin/bash

 /opt/lampp/bin/php "$@"
 ```
-and then, top make it executable,
+If you use nano as your text editor, make your changes, then press CTRL-O + ENTER to save the changed to your opened file and press CTRL-X to exit.

+Then, we must make the script executable with the following Linux command:
 ```
 chmod +x php
 ```